xitonix/trubka/README.md

 ### Searching Messages

 You can optionally define a regular expression using the `-q` flag to filter the messages consumed from Kafka.
-It's simply a string match on the string representation of the deserialised message content.
+It's simply a string match on the string representation of the de-serialised message content.

 # SASL Authentication
 Trubka supports the following SASL authentication mechanisms: